Top Anchorage Scenic Overlooks

 Anchorage is surrounded by mountain peaks like Denali, pristine glaciers and sparkling waters.
 Ready to take it all in?
 These scenic spots near Anchorage have some of the best views of Alaska.

 On the coastal edge of downtown, this pavilion is the spot for views of Cook Inlet, Mount Susitna – most commonly called Sleeping Lady – and the Alaska Range.
 A statue of British sailor James Cook looks out over the inlet that bears his name.

 A great place to view Denali and the Alaska Range.
 Bike from downtown along the Tony Knowles Coastal Trail, or take West Northern Lights Boulevard just past Lake Hood Drive.
-It’s a perfect place to see how the city nestles into the Chugach Mountains.
+Earthquake Park is a perfect place to see how the city nestles into the Chugach Mountains.
 The area is also a favorite browsing spot for moose.

 Glen Alps Trailhead

 Get a panoramic view of the city 1,300 feet below.
 Glen Alps is the starting point from one of Anchorage’s top hikes, and the views begin the moment you arrive.
 Head for the summit of Flattop, or just enjoy the view from the trailhead.

 This winding mountain road splits off the Glenn Highway and travels more than six miles into the Chugach Mountains.
 The trailhead at the eastern end is the starting point for summer hiking and winter skiing, and scenic pullouts on the way up provide expansive views of the Anchorage Bowl and surrounding peaks.

 A drive south of Anchorage along Turnagain Arm is filled with scenic stops, and Beluga Point is a favorite.
 The landscape is stunning, the area is an important archeological site, and it’s also a great spot to view beluga whales and Dall sheep.